 Throughout the year, many people crochet or knit prayer shawls to be given away.
 Anyone can receive a shawl that has been prayed over and throughout its creation.
 These are displayed in the Education wing.

 Feed My Starving Children is a community-wide event held the November weekend before Thanksgiving.
-The event for 2020 has been cancelled due to COVID 19.
+The events for 2020 and 2021 have been cancelled due to COVID 19.
 We will keep people posted on how they can still help.
 Each year over 100,000 meals are packaged to be shipped to countries around the world in need of emergency food.
 Many local businesses, service organizations, churches, and individuals donate to support this event, and First Congregational Church is proud to support this effort with fundraisers and volunteers.

-Each year we “adopt” two to three families in Goodhue County, put their clothing, toy and gift card requests on a decorated tree, and church members delight in selecting a family member, purchasing their requests, then providing gifts and wrapping paper to help brighten the holidays for local families.
+Each year we “adopt” a family in Goodhue County, put their clothing, toy and gift card requests on a decorated tree, and church members delight in selecting a family member, purchasing their requests, then providing gifts and wrapping paper to help brighten the holidays for our neighbors.